-Stephen Foster’s weren’t the only songs I sang in grade school.
+Stephen Foster’s weren’t the only songs I sang in grade school, of course.
 I sang folk songs too.
 Musicologists and educators had long since brought the songs of working people into American classrooms.
-Many of those advocates of folk music were communists, influenced, putting it mildly, by the dictates of the Soviet Union.
-In the mid-1930’s, American radicals encouraged by new policies of the World Congress of the Communist International began linking folk music, “the people’s music,” to a worldwide struggle against capital.
+Many early advocates of folk music were communists, influenced, putting it mildly, by the dictates of the Soviet Union.
+In the mid-1930’s, American radicals, encouraged by new policies of the World Congress of the Communist International, began linking folk music, “the people’s music,” to a worldwide struggle against capital.

 Leftists’ ideas about music, like those of the minstrel performers before them, leaned southward.
-In the rural South, leftists thought, far from industrialization and commercialization, songs and tunes never exploited for capitalists’ greed continued to flourish, sustained by the collective genius of the people themselves, in opposition to crass pop cranked out for filthy lucre to dull the class-consciousness of the urban proletariat.
-Where the blackface impresarios were theater producers, sideshow barkers, musical appropriators and unabashed carnies, advertising “genuine Negro fun!” but never believing their music was authentic, the leftist collectors believed.
-They went south to study and preserve the people’s music.
+In the rural South, leftists imagined, far from industrialization and commercialization, songs and tunes never exploited for capitalists’ greed continued to flourish, sustained by the collective genius of the people themselves, in opposition to crass pop cranked out for filthy lucre to dull the class-consciousness of the urban proletariat.
+Where the blackface impresarios had been theater producers, sideshow barkers, musical appropriators, and unabashed carnies — they advertised “genuine Negro fun!” but never believed their music was authentic– the leftist collectors believed.
+They went south to study and preserve what they thought of as a people’s music.

-Among collegiate liberals and leftists in 1940’s New York City, however, the singer’s deeply accented country Negritude turned out to be an acquired taste.
-Audiences were in one way titillated by him, in another way distressed.
-Lead Belly’s real repertoire (not the Alan Lomax-prompted “Bourgeois Blues”) gave little weight to the plight of the disenfranchised.
-Hardly a comrade in global struggle, Lead Belly evinced impenetrable reserve and normal mistrust, calling almost all white men “sir” while looking down.
-He could kill you, but he wasn’t about to give you the time of day.
+Among collegiate liberals and leftists in 1940’s New York City, however, the singer’s deeply accented country blackness turned out to be an acquired taste.
+Audiences were in one way titillated by Lead Belly, in another way distressed.
+His real repertoire — not the Alan Lomax-prompted “Bourgeois Blues” — gave little attention to the plight of the disenfranchised and had no place for Marxist categories.
 Soon Lead Belly was serving another prison term, again for assault.

-Lead Belly wasn’t, in the end, what communists had in mind as a representative of the people’s music.
+He just wasn’t, in the end, what communists had in mind for the people’s music.

-Aunt Molly Jackson did sing about union organizing, but she had that shrill hillbilly voice that cuts granite.
-Urban audiences liked to imagine folk singing as lilting, haunting.
-They didn’t find Aunt Molly’s singing very pretty.
-She ended up running a New York restaurant.
+Aunt Molly Jackson did at least sing about union organizing — but she had that shrill hillbilly voice that cuts granite, and urban audiences liked to imagine folk singing as lilting, haunting, Elizabethan.
+They didn’t find Aunt Molly’s singing pretty.

 Traditional music can be hair-raising.
-Its motivations can be unedifying.
-Unless transformed, it could not gratify the hopes and dreams of urban leftists.
+Its themes and motivations can be unedifying.
+Unless suitably transformed, it could not gratify the hopes and dreams of urban leftists.

 * * *

-Seeger learned five-string banjo from players in the rural South.
-He accompanied his singing with banjo-playing, and he and his cohort adopted all-purpose fake Southern accents.
+Seeger had learned five-string banjo from players in the rural South.
+He accompanied his singing with his banjo-playing, and he and his cohort adopted all-purpose fake Southern accents.
 They wore work clothes — a distinguishing apparel then, pre-Gap.
 They dreamed up resumes of poverty and restless travel, borrowed from thousands of displaced farm families and laborers who really did live in Hoovervilles and jungle camps and ride boxcars during the Depression in the desperate search for work.
-Skeptical listeners today may find it hard to imagine that Seeger’s singing and exhortation, mixing the snootiest Brahmin with faux-dustbowl — all that earnest ramblin’! and singin’! and joinin’ up with the good old union! — could summon even a really dim picketing mineworker to a sense of comradeship.
-But it seems they did.
-At any rate, Popular Front intellectuals in New York were delighted by the new sound in folk.
+Skeptical listeners today may find it hard to imagine that Seeger’s singing and exhortation, which somehow mixed the snootiest Brahmin with faux-dustbowl — all that earnest ramblin’! and singin’! and joinin’ up with the good old union! — could encourage picketing mineworkers to greater comradeship.
+Popular Front intellectuals in New York, though, were delighted by this new sound in folk.

-With his bands the Almanac Singers and the later, more influential Weavers, Seeger sanded the roughness off traditional American music.
-The bands “sang out,” voices thrilling with sincerity, eyeballs straining upward to the mountaintop.
-They elicited clapping along and unity.
-Here was music more authentic than the real thing — the folk music that leftist musicologists had failed to find among the actual folk.
-Seeger and those who imitated him carried audiences home, at once forward to the collectivist future and backward to the unsullied past.
+Seeger’s long-range effect was to sand the roughness off traditional American music.
+His bands the Almanac Singers and, later, the far more influential Weavers “sang out,” voices thrilling with sincerity, eyeballs strained upward to the mountaintop.
+They elicited clapping along and feelings of unity.
+Through the folk music that leftist musicologists had failed to find among the actual folk, Seeger and those who imitated him carried audiences home: forward to a collectivist future of socialist realism, backward to an unsullied American past.

 Hence the crisis routinely celebrated in rock history.
-It was easy for Pete Seeger to see Bob Dylan as a force for world-historical change.
+It was all too easy for Pete Seeger to see Bob Dylan as a force for world-historical change.
 When he was barely twenty, Dylan did a dead-on Woody Guthrie, and it was really Guthrie who served as patron saint of 1960’s protest folk.
 Back in the ’40’s, Guthrie had used his genuine dustbowl background to lord it over the left folk movement.
-He wrote topical songs, often wittily irresistible.
-He expressed visionary, democratic spirituality in the manner of Walt Whitman.
-He hated power, property, and politicians (maybe because his father was a businessman and politician who had failed, sending the family into poverty).
-Guthrie’s enthusiams included communism, Jesus, and sex and couldn’t be contained in a Party line.
-Seeger and the others had a hard time coping with Guthrie, but they supported and promoted his legacy, and by the early 1960’s, when Guthrie was dying of Huntington’s disease, young folk singers from around the country made pilgrimages to sit at his feet.
+He wrote topical songs, often wittily irresistible, often brilliant and beautiful.
+He expressed visionary, democratic spirituality in the manner of a Walt Whitman.
+He hated business and politicians (his father was a businessman and politician who failed).
+His enthusiasms included communism, Jesus, and sex and couldn’t be contained in a party line.
+Seeger and the others had a hard time coping with Guthrie, but they loved and supported him and promoted his legacy, and by the early 1960’s, when Guthrie was dying of Huntington’s disease, young folk singers from around the country made pilgrimages to sit at his feet.

-In the lounge, having gobbled the folk movement alive, we equated musical authenticity with millennium.
-FM-band rock was an image of revolution both accomplished and ongoing.
-Folded by Dylan into the electric-blues revival, urban folk had become the rock that Life magazine then called “new” and radio demographers have been trying, since the 1980’s, to flatter me by calling “classic.”
+We’d gobbled the folk movement alive.
+Folded by Dylan into the electric-blues revival, urban folk had morphed into the rock that Life magazine then called “new” (and radio demographers would begin trying, in the 1980’s, to get my generation to deem “classic”).
+We equated musical authenticity with the millennium, FM-band rock an image of revolution both accomplished and ongoing.
 As firmly as Seeger ever had, we thought music and revolution were one.
 But we thought it backward.
 In Woodstock Nation, all you had to do to make the revolution permanent is buy the right albums.